Purging data on a regular basis plays a critical role in CRM database maintenance.

 Outdated records will have a negative impact across your organization.
 Marketing teams will struggle with personalization for those records and will suffer from increased bounce rates on email marketing campaigns.
-Sales teams will lose confidence in your data and have to add manual checking processes to make sure that the data they are using in their sales conversations are accurate.
+Sales teams will lose confidence in your data and have to add manual checking processes to ensure that the data they use in their sales conversations are accurate.

 “Lost” and Unqualified Prospects